This is the most comprehensive guide to life coaching online.

 If it’s an instructor at your gym or a mentor at your workplace.

-So why not consider hiring a teacher that shows you how your brain works?
+So why not consider hiring a life coach that shows you how your brain works?

 Deeper insights into your own patterns are mostly the tip of the iceberg to resolve your knot.